 GF KPI T3: People with confirmed DR-TB on treatment Percentage of people with confirmed RR-TB and/or MDR-TB on treatment Achieve or sustain Global Fund grant portfolio performance at or above 90%, assessed annually.
 Baseline: 97% portfolio performance for year 2021 Multi-Drug Resistant TB (MDR-TB) is a serious problem on the rise.
 MDR-TB is far more costly, time consuming and complicated to treat than non-resistant TB.
 There are more side-effects and the infection is often more lethal.
 According to The Fund in 2015 there were approximately 580,000 cases of MDR-TB and nearly half of those people died.

-X nse - capacity and capability
+nse - capacity and capability

 ctive: Contribute to Pander

 GFATM KPI Measure Target Comment

 KPI P1: Progress in laboratory testing modalities.
 KPI P2: Progress in early warning surveillance function.
 Percentage of countries with improved or sustained high performance in laboratory testing capacity modalities.
 Percentage of countries with improved or sustained high performance in early warning surveillance function.
 90% of countries show significant improvement, or have maintained high performance by end of Strategy (2028).
 Baseline year 2022.
 90% of countries show significant improvement, or have maintained high performance by end of Strategy (2028).
 Baseline year 2022.
 Building laboratory capacity has historically been one of the Global Fund's main contributory areas to pandemic preparedness (PP).
 Investments in building laboratory testing modalities are of increased emphasis in the new Strategy and is emphasized in updated RSSH applicant materials for the 2023-2025 Allocation Period.
 Surveillance has historically been an area of investment embedded in HTM/ RSSH at the Global Fund and early warning surveillance is emphasized in updated RSSH materials for the 2023-2025 Allocation Period.

 2 d strengthened Risk Management

-GFATM Strategy for this price prity results area
+GFATM Strategy for this pric prity results area

 GFATM KPI Measure Target Comment

 NA NA NA With the approval of the Risk Appetite Framework, the Secretariat consistently reports on the 10 grant facing risks, where the Board has set a Target risk level and timeframe to achieve it.
 The overall risk at the organizational level is computed bottoms-up from individual grants in a country,

 to get a country risk rating and the portfolio/organizational level weighted by country allocations.
 This provides a more disaggregated view for each risk category.
-For risk not included in the risk appetite, the Organizational Risk Register provides a portfolio aggregated view (and which again are computed bottoms- up for grant facing risks).
-In addition, the OIG as part of their audits, from time to time review the maturity of risk management and its processes and control environment.
+For risk not included in the risk appetite, the Organizational Risk Register provides a portfolio aggregated view (and which again are computed bottomsup for grant facing risks). up for grant facing fisks).
+In addition the OIC as part of their audits from time to In addition, the OIG as part of their audits, from time to time review the maturity of risk management and its processes and control environment.
 The OIG reported the secretariat has reached an Embedded Level of Maturity for Risk management in 2019.
-In 2022, they undertook a Fraud Risk Maturity Assessment, and subsequent to which the AFC agreed on the ambition set for further maturing the various components of fraud risk management
+In 2022, they undertook a Fraud Risk Maturity Assessment, and subsequent to which the AFC agreed on the ambition set for further maturing the various components of fraud risk management various components of fraud fisk management